cpske/ISP/assignment/week5a.md

 These questions refer to material in *Practices of an Agile Developer* ([Refcard][pad-refcard] and [book][pad]). *[Clean Code][clean-code]* is also useful for answering these question.
 If these links don't work, try the [se books][sebooks] collection.

 1. Why develop in increments?
-(PAD Item 17)
+(PAD Tip 17)

 2. To ensure that your code is on the right path, and encourage you to write smaller, more cohesive code, what does PAD recommend?
-Enter the Tip *number* and *title* from the PAD Refcard, such as: *1.
+Enter the Tip *number* and *title* from the PAD Quickref, such as: *1.
 Blame doesn't fix bugs.*

 3. Why should we "treat warnings as errors"?
-(PAD Item 34)
+(PAD Tip 34)

 4. PAD Tip 2 is "Quick Fixes Become Quick Sand" (or "Don't Fall for the Quick Hack").
 What does this mean?

-5. What are 3 things the PAD book recommends you do to avoid or correct quick fixes.
+5. What are 3 things the PAD book recommends you do to avoid or correct quick fixes?
   - [ ] Use Test-driven-development.
   - [ ] Encourage team members to review and understand all code.
   - [ ] Use unit tests; they help you design code into manageable pieces and provide runnable documentation.